Skip to main content Skip to footer

 3.2.1.
 Softball/Baseball Complex

-A softball/baseball complex is considered to be an active field with at least one ball field and may include other passive park amenities.
+An active sports field with at least one ball field and may include other passive park amenities.

 3.2.2.
 Soccer Complex

-A soccer complex is considered to be an active facility with at least one full soccer pitch and may include other half or mini-pitches.
+An active sports field or facility with at least one full soccer pitch and may include other half or mini-pitches.

 3.3.
 Passive Sports Fields, Parks and Trails